Posted on June 29, 2015

 I write this post out of opinion, but not out of hatred of anyone, or of experience (I live in blissful oblivion over here.).

 I just want to open some peoples eyes in the nicest way possible.

 If you’re a parent you will relate to the feeling of being unappreciated, transparent, or unheard.

 Imagine investing thousands of dollars, time away from your family and children, hours on the road, and countless hours behind a computer.
 Only for somebody to say with their actions or their words, “that is all irrelevant to me, because I have an Instagram account.”

 What the hell are you talking about you crazy woman?

-Now imagine you just had your photos done with a photographer.
-A photographer who drove 30 minutes to get to the shoot location, who spent 10 minutes in scoping out the area making sure the light was right and the ground wasn’t too moist, that there wasn’t a beehive that would attack you…A photographer who had to wrangle your children, had to pose your a goofy husband, had to make loud noises and funny faces at your dogs for them to look at the camera.
-A photographer who drove that 30 minutes home, who spent two hours on the computer editing your photo session, who spent the extra 30 minutes adding the final touch and uploading to a gallery site for you to view and share the images with friends and family.
-A photographer who spent the five minutes sending you the email and sharing the link with you as well as thanking you for your patronage.
+Imagine you just had your photos done with a photographer.
+A photographer who drove 30- 120 minutes to get to the shoot location, who spent 15 minutes in scoping out the area making sure the light was right and the ground wasn’t too moist, that there wasn’t a beehive that would attack you…A photographer who had to wrangle your children, had to pose your a goofy husband, had to make loud noises and funny faces at your dogs for them to look at the camera; lugging heavy equipment around.
+A photographer who drove home, who spent hours on the computer editing your photo session, who went the extra mile adding the final touch and uploading to a gallery site for you to view and share the images with friends and family.
+A photographer who spent the time and effort sending you the email and sharing the link with you as well as thanking you for your patronage.